The Manhattan Adult Attention Deficit Disorder (ADD) Support Group has offered

 Time: 6:00 PM - 9:00 PM

-Location: West End Collegiate Church We meet in the School Annex at 245 West 77th Street NY, NY 10024 (Between Broadway & West End Avenue)
+Location: West End Collegiate Church (School Annex) 245 West 77th Street NY, NY 10024 (North side of 77th Street Between Broadway & West End Av.)

 Donation: $5.00 to defray the groups expenses